luxe/unilang/README.md

 ## Philosophy
 The creation of this language is different from most other programing languages because it rejects the idea of traditional lexical analysis and language grammars.
-Programming in Unilang is focused on filling in concepts of a language meta-model and less about syntactical expressions being parsed into ASTs which may lose pragmatic meaning in their correlation.
+Programming in Unilang is focused on providing concept values for a language meta-model and less about syntactical expressions being parsed into ASTs which may lose pragmatic meaning in their correlation.
 A longer description for the rationale around Unilang's design is covered in the remaining subsections.

 ## GPL Shortcomings